-High level interventions e.g. managed move/ referral to the Burton Academy
+High level interventions e.g. managed move/referral to the Burton Academy

-11.0 Internal Suspension - TSAT PRINCIPLE SANCTIONS | RESPONSES
+11.0 Internal Suspension / Isolation - TSAT PRINCIPLE SANCTIONS | RESPONSES

-Pupils who fail to behave in the Reset Room despite warnings will be removed and placed in Internal Suspension the following day.
-This is an isolation room away from the RR and is always planned the next day and it is staffed by the Behaviour Leads Senior Leadership.
-This will be logged and is a significant escalation in sanction.
-Failure to behave in the Internal Suspension room will result in a Fixed Term Suspension.
+Pupils who fail to behave in the Reset Room despite warnings may be removed and placed in Internal Suspension.
+This is an isolation room away from the RR.
+This is a significant escalation in sanction.
+Failure to behave in the Internal Suspension room could result in a move to the other site's RR/ISOLATION Room or a Fixed Term Suspension.
 Pupils may also be placed in the Internal Suspension room for serious violations of the Academy's behaviour code.
-Only members of the Senior Leadership Team may place pupil(s) in Internal Suspension by going through the Assistant Principal i/c Behaviour

-& Attitudes and Deputy Principal i/c Pastoral.
+Only members of the Senior Leadership Team may place pupil(s) in Internal Suspension by going through the Assistant Principal i/c Behaviour & Attitudes and Deputy Principal i/c Pastoral.

 Work will be provided for the students following our Online / Remote Learning policy.
-Pupils will arrive at 8:50am at Waterleat Road main reception and finish at 3:00pm.